tgreiser/hicetnunc-fountain/README.md

-# Hic et Nunc XTZ Fountain
+# Teia XTZ Fountain
-Pytezos bot for managing the Hic et Nunc Tezos Fountain.
-H=N is a NFT communit build on Tezos.
-See: https://www.hicetnunc.xyz/about
+Pytezos bot for managing the Teia Tezos Fountain.
+Teia is a NFT community build on Tezos.
+See: https://teia.art/about

 This project may be of educational use if you want to know how to use pytezos to send transactions and verify the completion.

-Join us on the discord - https://discord.gg/jKNy6PynPK
+Join us on the discord - https://discord.gg/MgDT9xK3GJ

  :taco:+:snake:+:robot: = :fountain: